krebbl/docco/README.md

 This will start an NGINX server and a letsencrypt proxy that will serve your project via HTTPS and a custom domain.

-When the container is up and running you can start using docco
+When the container is up and running you can start using docco.

 ### 2. Create your first app